umbraco/rfcs/cms/0027-the-future-of-search.md

 Relevant boosting should be applied for the individual `Texts` data, e.g. ensuring higher search result relevance for data from `TextsH1` than `TextsH4` (where `Texts` is considered of the least relevance value).

 We do _not_ plan to include detailed boosting levels as part of the search abstraction.
-We consider this an implementation detail for the individual search providers.
+We consider this an implementation detail for the individual search implementations.

 #### Filtering